anhtu-pham/Parking-Navigation-System/README.md

 git clone git@github.com:anhtu-pham/Parking-Spot-Detection-System.git
 cd Parking-Spot-Detection-System/Cloud_part/
 ```
 In this directory, src provides the entire program needed to run for AWS EC2 instance.
-Now change directory into src, provide executable permission for web_driver.py, then run this file.
+Change directory into src, provide executable permission for web_driver.py, then run this file.
 ```
 cd src/
 chmod a+x web_driver.py